 Currently the NHL has 30 teams, meaning that it will eventually expand by 10 more teams to reach this ideal.
 During Bettman’s time as Commissioner, the NHL has mostly expanded or shifted teams to American cities that were unfamiliar with hockey, in an effort to land a rich American television contract by proving to the networks and their sponsors that hockey was an “American game”.
 Some have been successful but it has been reported that there have been as many as 10 money-losing American franchises during one season.
 The most embarrassing moments for the NHL were having to shift the Atlanta Thrashers to Winnipeg and the Phoenix Coyote-Hamilton crisis.

 I know that the future 40-team NHL will not match my idealized dream.
-The current front-running expansion city Las Vegas, falls into that category of city so often chosen by Bettman; a city where hockey is unfamiliar to most citizens, and the odds for both success and failure are 50-50.
-Las Vegas has staged a successful ticket drive but it still remains doubtful whether it will be successful in the long term.
+Las Vegas, falls into that category of city so often chosen by Bettman; a city where hockey is unfamiliar to most citizens.
+However owner Bill Foley and his management team did an outstanding job and Las Vegas can be deemed a success in what seemed a doubtful market

 My 10 new expansion teams will not include cities like Las Vegas or Phoenix.
 All will be hockey-loving cities that more than meet Commissioner Bettman’s condition of a great fan base.
 I will also assume that every city will also meet Bettman’s other two conditions; good ownership and will have built a proper NHL arena.
 Based on these conditions, here are the best 10 cities for future NHL expansion.